cerner/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * From Arrived to Checked-In, or Cancelled
 * From Checked-In to Fulfilled, or Cancelled

-Video Visit functionality is available for supported vendors only, and requires additional configuration and application support.
+Video Visit functionality requires additional configuration and application support.

 The following fields are returned if valued: